 Switzerland – 2006 and beyond!

-Florian’s job brought Archita to Switzerland.
-She beams positively: “I love Switzerland and the people here.
+Archita’s next move was moved to Switzerland.
+By now she was married.
+She says: “I love Switzerland and the people here.
 I feel settled and at home.
 I have been blessed to have really good people around me.
 You get to know a lot of people through the local community (Gemeinde system) and the involvement within this network.”

-She continues, “My first real experience with local interaction was through a mother-and-child playgroup that I attended at the local ‘Gemeinschaftszentrum’ when my daughter was 6 months old.”
-Archita’s friendship with these ladies continues even 10 years down the line.
+She continues, “My first real experience with local interaction was through a mother-and-child playgroup that I attended at the local ‘Gemeinschaftszentrum’ when my first-born was 6 months old.”

 Volunteering is another concept unique to Switzerland.
 “Everyone I know volunteers somewhere or the other.
 Our area, for instance, organises a Christmas Market each year and people from the neighbourhood come together to make that happen.
 Opportunities like this bring people together.
 Another factor that helped me integrate easily was that I spoke fluent German.”